• Home

 But the state has no money other than what it takes from others.
 If two people want to go to the movies and there is only one ticket, the government can only provide a ticket to the one without a ticket, by taking the ticket from the one who has it and giving it to the one without.
 So, the wants of one identity is played off against other the wants of some other identity, in the identity politics game.
 Happiness as provided by governments is a zero-sum game played using identity politics.

-The rights of dominion postulate that we have a right to retain what we have created.
+The rights of dominion is the right to retain what we have created.

 The state has only two possible responses.
 Governments can take away what someone has and give it to someone else, or they can do nothing and fail to serve any purpose.
 The more they engage in the transfer of wealth, the more liberal the state.